openhive-network/devportal/_tutorials-javascript/vote_on_content.md

 let opts = { ...NetConfig.net };

-//connect to a steem node, testnet in this case const client = new Client(NetConfig.url, opts);
+//connect to a hive node, testnet in this case const client = new Client(NetConfig.url, opts);
 ```